sandrosage/Monocular_Depth_Estimation/readme.md

 ## Segmentation-guided Monocular Metric Depth Estimation

-This repository contains code to compute depth from a single image, a directory of images and a single video.
+This repository contains the implementation of processing an image or a directory of images for segmentation and metric depth estimation.
 It accompanies several depth models developed by the following papers:

 [Digging Into Self-Supervised Monocular Depth Estimation](https://arxiv.org/pdf/1806.01260.pdf)